trustlines-protocol/tl-docs/docs/resources/FAQ.md

 !!! question "I won a slot at the auction, and I'm a Trustlines validator.
 What now?"

-    -   Run a validator node\\
-        Now you need to launch a Trustlines validator node.
+    - Now you need to launch a Trustlines validator node.
 If you're unsure   how to do this, start by familiarizing yourself with the process by watching the [How to Install a Trustlines Node for Laika Testnet video](https://youtu.be/ozB--QRiPvw).
-You can find the full [documentation](https://dev.trustlines.network/docs/blockchain/tlbc.html#setup-with-the-quickstart-script) at the [Trustlines Developer Docs](https://dev.trustlines.network).
+You can find the full [documentation](https://dev.trustlines.network/blockchain/tlbc#setup-with-the-quickstart-script) at the [Trustlines Developer Docs](https://dev.trustlines.network).
-    -   Participate in governance\\
-        The Trustlines Foundation currently announces proposed forks on [the Trustlines Forum](https://forum.trustlines.network/), which you will need to familiarize yourself with.
+    - The Trustlines Foundation currently announces proposed forks on [the Trustlines Forum](https://forum.trustlines.network/), which you will need to familiarize yourself with.
 You can discuss the proposed forks and other governance topics on the Trustlines subreddit or any other forum that validators wish to use.

 !!! question "What happens after nine months?"